 2. Larimar Gemstone Mines & Shopping

 Larimar is one of the rarest gemstones in the world.
-It is only found in the Dominican Republic and in only one mine located in the Barahona province.
-So don’t miss out on the lifetime experience to see how a local collective of miners extract this rare gem.
+It is only found in the Dominican Republic and there is only one mine located in the Barahona province, making this one of the most amazing Dominican Repulic attractions.
+So don’t miss out on the lifetime experience to see how a local collective of miners extracts this rare gem.
 You will need a 4×4 SUV to get up to the mining area.
 Below is a video of visiting the mines.

 Please keep in mind: This is not to encourage poverty tourism but to recommend an experience of learning how locals have created a mining system to extract one of the world’s rarest gemstones.
 Please do not use locals, especially their kids as photoshoot props.
 And please consider tipping your guides for taking the time out of their workday to show you around.